 Western Australia is a popular destination for kiteboarders, including many interstate and overseas visitors.
 By producing the guidelines outlined in the locations section of this website, we hope to encourage people to be responsible and show respect to other kiters, beach users and the environment so that we may continue to enjoy some of the best kiting locations in the world.

-WAKSA does not make rules or regulations; the guides our based on the experiences of our members who kite regularly at the locations.
-They have provided us with feedback on issues that may affect the accessibility to a spot as well as producing a simple rating system so that kiters can be aware of the ability required to ride at a specific location.
+KiteboardingWA does not make rules or regulations; the guides are based on the experiences of our members who kite regularly at the locations along with feedback from local councils.
+Feedback has been provided on issues that may affect the accessibility to a spot as well as producing a simple rating system so that kiters can be aware of the ability required to ride at a specific location.

 Guides for some of the most popular locations in WA are listed below